TomNaessens/capistrano-docker/README.md

-    set :docker_compose_remove_volumes - should we remove associated volumes with containers during their removal (rm -v option), default: true set :docker_compose_build_services - specify services which should be built / ran with docker-compose (ex. docker-compose build web), default: none set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start )
+    set :docker_compose_remove_volumes - should we remove associated volumes with containers during their removal (rm -v option), default: true set :docker_compose_build_services - specify services which should be built / ran with docker-compose (ex. docker-compose build web), default: none set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start ) set :docker_compose_command - the docker-compose command, defaults to: podman-compose

     set :docker_rails_root - app root in container, default: ENV.fetch("RAILS_ROOT", "/app") set :docker_shared_path - path to mount shared directory, default: ENV.fetch("DOCKER_SHARED_PATH", "/shared")